ajbowen249/lait/README.md

 ## Installation

-All you gotta go is
+All you gotta do is

 ```shell
 npm i -g @ajbowen249/lait